iooojik/xray-vpn-with-bot/README.md

 - `configs/`: Configuration files for the VPN and bot settings.
 - `build/`: Build scripts and related files.
 - `docker-compose.yaml`: Docker Compose file to deploy the project easily.
-- `install.sh`: Script to install necessary dependencies and set up the environment.
+- `Makefile`: Makefile which helps to install necessary dependencies and set up the environment.

 ## Contributing